loadsmart/django-jaiminho/README.md

 ### Configuration options

-- PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False
+- PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False.
+Only applicable for performance PUBLISH_STRATEGY since all events needs to be stored on keep-order strategy.
 - DELETE_AFTER_SEND - Delete the event from the outbox table immediately after a successful send
 - DEFAULT_ENCODER - Default Encoder for the payload (overwritable in the function call)
+- PUBLISH_STRATEGY - Which strategy use to publish events (performance, keep-order)

 ### Signals